 Have you come across licorice tea but been unsure of the health benefits?

-Of all the herbal teas, licorice tea is arguably one of the most beneficial yet under-appreciated.
+Of all the herbal teas, licorice is arguably one of the most beneficial yet under-appreciated.

-Not only is it almost universally believed to be one of nature's best medicines, it tastes delicious.
+Not only is glycyrrhiza glabra almost universally believed to be one of nature's best medicines, but it also tastes delicious!

-If you like sweet beverages, but want to wean yourself off sugar, substitute a cup of licorice tea for a sugar-sweetened beverage or add a little licorice root to your favourite herbal blend.
+If you like sweet beverages but want to wean yourself off sugar, substitute your sugar-sweetened beverage for a cup of licorice tea or add a little licorice root to your favourite herbal blend.

 Licorice contains a natural sweetener, glycyrrhizin, which is 50 times as sweet as sucrose.
-Take care, though, and limit your intake of licorice to one or two cups per day and if you want to use it for medicinal purposes, use it under supervision of a healthcare professional.
-There is such a thing as "too much of a good thing" and licorice can have unwanted side effects if overused.
+Take care, though, and limit your intake of licorice to one or two cups per day and if you want to use it for medicinal purposes, use it under the supervision of a healthcare professional.
+There is such a thing as "too much of a good thing" and licorice can have unwanted side effects when taken in excess.